 Table Of Contents

 Before we start, I want to point out what all photographers know to be true: a great photo is NOT achieved by only having a great camera.
 It helps, a lot!
 But, you have to know how to operate a camera (manual mode, always!) and be creative with a situation in order to capture it in a unique, beautiful way.
-Here’s the breakdown:
+You can bes the best camera for travel, but if you don’t know how to use it, your landscapes will suck.
+Here’s the breakdown we all know to be true:

 20% – the camera body